Department of Languages

 Postgraduate research applications are welcome from candidates who wish to pursue a research interest within the broad fields of applied linguistics, including English language teaching, language acquisition, material development, corpus linguistics, human communication, discourse analysis, translation and interpreting.
 To find out more visit our Graduate School.

-To find out more about our courses, research or events please contact us on 0113 8123641 or
+To find out more about our courses, research or events please contact us:

 We work in close partnership with or are members of the following organisations: